bytecodealliance/component-docs/component-model/src/design/wit.md

 ## User-defined types

-You can define your own types within an `interface` or `world`.
+New domain-specific types can be defined within an `interface` or `world`.
-WIT offers several ways of defining new types.

 ### Records